AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 are configured as Internal Network Wire).

-As an example, if your NAT mode subnet is 192.168.10.0/24, you can create a maximum 2 VPCs from CloudN deployed on this subnet.
+As an example, if your NAT mode subnet is 192.168.10.0/24, you can create a maximum 2 VPCs from ACX deployed on this subnet.
 Suppose the default gateway IP address is 192.168.10.2.
-You should configure CloudN to take 192.168.10.3 as its IP address.
+You should configure ACX to take 192.168.10.3 as its IP address.

-In addition CloudN reserves IP address ranges from 192.168.10.4 to 192.168.10.7.
-(If you have other VMs running on this subnet, if their IP address fall in the same sub segment as CloudN, you can use one of these VMs as test VM.)
+In addition ACX reserves IP
+address ranges from 192.168.10.4 to 192.168.10.7.
+(If you have other VMs running on this subnet, if their IP address fall in the same sub segment as ACX, you can use one of these VMs as test VM.)

-Once you launch VPCs from this CloudN, the other VMs on the subnet should be able to run SSH, RDP, and SCP (file copy) to any instances in VPCs using the instance private IP address seamlessly, without any bastion station or landing VPC.
+Once you launch VPCs from this ACX, the other VMs on the subnet should be able to run SSH, RDP, and SCP (file copy) to any instances in VPCs using the instance private IP address seamlessly, without any bastion station or landing VPC.
 Refer to How It Works section for more explanations.

 ..
-Note:: If you install CloudN on a NAT subnet, make sure both Ethernet interfaces are changed to NAT mode (By default, CloudN is pre-configured and shipped with both Network Adapters in Bridged mode).
-Right click on the CloudN VM, click Settings.
+Note:: If you install ACX on a NAT subnet, make sure both Ethernet interfaces are changed to NAT mode (By default, ACX is pre-configured and shipped with both Network Adapters in Bridged mode).
+Right click on the ACX VM, click Settings.
 Change both Network Adapters to NAT mode, as shown below for VMware Workstation:

 |image23|